Meteor-Community-Packages/meteor-autoform/README.md

 in which a user is setting up a meeting, you would need to previously determine the time zone in which the meeting will take place.
 When generating the autoform field, set the `offset` attribute to the UTC offset for this time zone.
+(Chrome and some mobile browsers provide datetime pickers that set the input value to a string in the expected format automatically, but users of other browsers will have to manually enter the datetime in the correct format, which is `date string + "T" + time string`.)
 * **Loading:** If you are binding an object containing `Date` objects to an update autoform and using them in an input with `type="datetime-local"`, be sure to set the `offset` attribute on the helper to the time zone offset that applies.
 This will